Long Island Museum commits to improving diversity and equity in its permanent collection

 ABOUT THE LONG ISLAND MUSEUM:

 Located at 1200 Route 25A in Stony Brook, the Long Island Museum is a Smithsonian Affiliate dedicated to enhancing the lives of adults and children with an understanding of Long Island’s rich history and diverse cultures.
 The LIM will reopen for the spring season with new exhibitions on Thursday, March 3, 2022.
 Hours are Thursday through Sunday from noon to 5 p.m.
-For more information visit: longislandmuseum.org.
+For more information, visit www.longislandmuseum.org.